 Márcio Carneiro Santos is a student of Technology Intelligence and Digital Design at the PUC-SP program.
 Carneiro has a masters in Communication from the UAM-SP and an MBA in Marketing from FGV-Rio-ISAN.
 Carneiro graduated in Social Communication from UFMA.

 Carneiro is also a professor of Social Communication at UFMA in journalism in digital networks and a coordinator of Media Convergence at LABCO.

 “Talking to an API- An explatory study on social TV” (Portuguese)

 University of Rosaria, Bogota

-Oscar Parra Castellanos is a journalist and a computer engineer with more than 10 years of experience.
-Parra is a professor of the program of Journalism and Public Opinion in the University of Rosario in Bogota, Colombia, and the editor of Rutas del Conflicto, a project of Centro Nacional de Memoria Historica and the web site VerdadAbierta.com.
+Oscar Parra Castellanos is a journalist and computer engineer with more than 10 years of experience.
+Parra is a professor at the program of Journalism and Public Opinion in the University of Rosario in Bogota, Colombia and the editor of Rutas del Conflicto, a project of Centro Nacional de Memoria Historica and the web site VerdadAbierta.com.